 This revision contains all updates submitted up to and including those at Study Group 16 meeting in Geneva, [TBD].

-This Implementors’ Guide was approved by ITU-T Study Group 16 on [TBD] and it obsoletes the earlier version of this Implementors’ Guide approved on 2 December 2011.
+This Implementors’ Guide was approved by ITU-T Study Group 16 on [TBD].

 NOTE: the Implementors’ Guides for H.248.1 Version 1 and Version 2 are published as separate documents.